Melokawka/Cinemanic/README.md

   <summary>Installation</summary>

   <br/>

-  You require Docker Desktop app in Linux Containers mode.
+  1. You require Docker Desktop app in Linux Containers mode.

-  Make sure your client has free 1433 (database) and 8080 (Wordpress) ports.
+  2. Make sure your client has free 1433 (database) and 8080 (Wordpress) ports.

-  After that you can run the `create-db.bat` script from `./docker scripts` - it will create a container for MSSQL database for this app.
+  3. Run the `create-db.bat` script from `./docker scripts`.
+It will create a container for MSSQL database for this app.

-  Afterwards you can run `wordpress.bat` - it creates containers for the Wordpress server and the MySQL database for it too.
+  4. Run `wordpress.bat`.
+It creates containers for the Wordpress server and the MySQL database for it too.

-  After waiting out around 30 seconds, visit localhost:8080 in order to install Wordpress.
+  5. After waiting for around 30 seconds, visit `localhost:8080` in order to install Wordpress.
 The installation is trivial.

-  After installing Wordpress run `wordpress-after-install.bat` and then `wordpress-after-install2.bat`.
+  6. Run `wordpress-after-install.bat` and then `wordpress-after-install2.bat`.

-  Then go to localhost:8080/wp-admin -> `Settings` -> `Permalinks`.
-Make sure %postname% tag is selected (otherwise wp-json endpoint wont work).
+  7. Go to `localhost:8080/wp-admin` -> `Settings` -> `Permalinks`.
+Make sure `%postname%` tag is selected (otherwise wp-json endpoint won't work).

-  Go to `Plugins` and install `WordPress REST API Authentication` by miniOrange.
+  8. Install `WordPress REST API Authentication` by miniOrange from the `Plugins` tab.

-  In `Plugins` tab select `Configure` under the newly installed plugin.
+  9. Select `Configure` under the newly installed plugin in the `Plugins` tab.
 Activate JWT token authorization and save the generated token.

-  Insert the token for Wordpress API in `./cinemanic/appsettings.secrets.json` of the project.
+  10. Insert the token for Wordpress API in `./cinemanic/appsettings.secrets.json` of the project.
 This is required for accessing the Wordpress API for retrieving posts and uploading media.

-  After you make sure the containers are running, you can go ahead and run the project in Visual Studio (the Docker launch option doesnt work, use the default `cinemanic` launch option).
+  11. Ensure the containers are running, then you can go ahead and run the project in Visual Studio (use the default `cinemanic` launch option, as the Docker launch option may not work).

 </details>